 In many communities, real Christmas trees are picked up curbside in January.
 Some communities pick up Christmas Trees on regular yard waste days, while others pick up on specific days.
 Check with your city or community for curbside pickup specifics, as these may change year-to-year.

 No matter which method you choose, make sure you remove ALL decorations, hooks, string, tinsel, clips, lights, and any other non-organic material before you get rid of your tree.
+And then check again, because you probably missed something!

 Read below for some of the disposal and recycling options available in Central Ohio!